john9francis/radiation-modeling/timeSpent.md

 - 6/22 11:30 pm 45 min looking into installing openGL on visual studio.
 Also tried out all the macro files for B1...
 Nothing is displaying.
 - 6/23 1:40 pm 1 hr did a TON of research in the Geant4 for app developers book, and I came to the conclusion to re-download Geant4 with the Qt driver.
 - 6/23 3:30 30 min Trying to compile Geant4 again but this time with OGL selected.
-- 6/23 6:25 Compilation finished, now gonna finish building and test an example.
+- 6/23 6:25 15 Compilation finished, now gonna finish building and test an example.
+Nothing displayed AGAIN.
+I really don't want to use Qt... but I probably have to.
+It just has all those weird licenses and stuff.